Citibank corporate loan. Not the review you were expecting.

 UK regulation guarantees that 51% of customers get the advertised rate.
 Singapore hasn’t set such a standard.
 And rates alone don’t tell the story—loan size and tenure matter too.
 A 1% rate sounds attractive, but not if it’s only on $500 when you need $5,000, correct?
 Or if you only have one week's tenure to pay up?

 Up to $500,000 means nothing if it doesn't apply to you, right?
-But here’s the real concern—by trusting a loan “comparison” platform and choosing its top pick without shopping around, you could easily overpay by thousands.
+But here’s the real concern—by trusting a loan “comparison” platform and choosing its top pick without shopping around, you could have easily overpaid by thousands.
 Another bank might have been willing to lend at a much cheaper rate.
 See the article above where we break down exactly how this happens.

 And that’s why we built FindTheLoan.com, Singapore’s 1st loan marketplace.
 Instead of teaser rates or applying with multiple lenders separately, you can, in just a few minutes, reach many lenders at once with your actual documents.
 They’ll make a full credit assessment as if you had gone to them individually, then return with their real offer.

 If you think it's time to regulate these platforms, add your voice on TikTok, Reddit, LinkedIn or Facebook.
 More voices increase the chance that policymakers finally act, and we have tagged a number of them on LinkedIn.
 Those that have spoken about stronger consumer protections and safeguards for borrowers.
 Every comment, repost, or show of support counts.
+Because these are not small players.
+But multinational companies and even subsidiaries of listcos.
+And these aren’t isolated cases — they highlight a systemic issue within the loan industry, also evident among other loan intermediaries like MoneySmart, Lendingpot, Lendela, Roshi, and SingSaver.

 If you enjoyed this article, we’d love for you to share it.
 Even a quick like or comment here helps boost visibility so more people see it.
 Our goal is to deliver insights Big Finance doesn’t want promoted, and your support helps amplify our work.

 Subscribe to our LinkedIn newsletter here or on Medium here so you never miss an update!
+Curious about loan brokers and how to avoid common pitfalls?
+See our full article here.

 Give us a try — it’s free to get your personalized loan offers today!